Find out which neighbourhoods in England and Wales have the highest levels of dirty air and how its impacts are unfairly distributed across society.

-Air pollution costs thousands of lives and billions of pounds every year.
+It costs the UK around 30,000 lives and tens of billions of pounds every year.
 It’s one of the UK's biggest killers and is seriously detrimental to our health, from causing lung cancer and worsening asthma symptoms to triggering heart attacks and strokes.
-Dirty air also creates a massive burden on health services and business – the costs of illness and lost workdays are estimated to add up to £20 billion a year
+Dirty air also creates a massive burden on health services and business – the costs of illness, lost workdays and premature deaths are estimated to be at least £27 billion a year and could be as high as £50 billion when wider impacts, such as dementia, are taken into account.

-Friends of the Earth has used government data to identify those neighbourhoods across England and Wales that are exposed to the worst levels of air pollution – those where background air pollution has double the levels of key pollutants than the World Health Organization (WHO) recommends.
-We’ve identified how many schools are in these neighbourhoods, as children are particularly susceptible to dirty air, as well as the unfair and disproportionate impact on people of colour and people on low incomes.
+Friends of the Earth has used government data to identify those neighbourhoods across England and Wales exposed to levels of air pollution above World Health Organisation (WHO) levels and also the neighbourhoods where air pollution is double the level that WHO recommends.
+We’ve identified how many schools are in these neighbourhoods, as children are particularly susceptible to dirty air.
+Our analysis shows the unfair and disproportionate impact on people of colour and people on low incomes.
 We’ve also outlined some actions the government and local authorities must take to ensure clean air for all.

-The analysis uses 2020 data – the latest data available – which includes COVID-19 lockdown periods, meaning the situation is likely much worse now.
-The modelling also identifies averages across a neighbourhood, which means there may be locations within the neighbourhood where pollutant levels are higher, such as by busy roads.
+The analysis uses 2022-2024 data – the latest available – using a 3-year average to account for annual variations.
+The modelling calculates averages across neighbourhoods, which means there may be locations within some neighbourhoods where pollutant levels are higher, such as by busy roads.
+The neighbourhoods are small areas with an average population of around 1,500 people.

 What causes air pollution and what harm does it do?

-Our research looked at the three most damaging pollutants from a human health perspective – two different sizes of particulate matter (PM10 and PM2.5) and the toxic gas nitrogen dioxide (NO2).
+Our research looked at the 2 most damaging pollutants from a human health perspective – particulate matter (PM2.5) and the toxic gas nitrogen dioxide (NO2).
 Wood burning, industrial processes and road traffic, including non-exhaust emissions, are the major sources of particulates.
-Road transport is the primary source of NO2, particularly diesel cars.
+Road transport is the primary source of NO2, particularly from diesel vehicles.

-Particulates – which are tiny particles measuring 10 μm or less (PM10), or even smaller particles measuring 2.5 μm or less (PM2.5) – are known to reduce life expectancy, most likely due to cardiovascular and respiratory diseases.
+Particulates – tiny particles measuring 10 μm or less (PM10), or even smaller particles measuring 2.5 μm or less (PM2.5) – are known to reduce life expectancy, predominantly from cardiovascular and respiratory diseases.
 Particulates also cause lung cancer and may have wider impacts such as dementia.
 PM2.5 emissions are of particular concern because these particles can enter the bloodstream and be transported around the body, lodging in critical organs.
 This can seriously impact health, especially in vulnerable groups such as the young, the elderly and those with respiratory problems.

-Using the latest government data from 2020 on background air pollution, Friends of the Earth has identified the average annual level of these three air pollutants (PM10, PM2.5 and NO2) in every neighbourhood across England and Wales.
+Using the latest government data from 2022-2024 on background air pollution, Friends of the Earth has identified the average annual level of these 2 air pollutants (PM2.5 and NO2) in every neighbourhood across England.
 From this, we’ve determined the number and location of neighbourhoods that breach WHO guidelines.

-We’ve also identified which areas have “very high air pollution” – those with double the level recommended by WHO for at least one of NO2 and PM2.5.
-There were no neighbourhoods with double the guideline level for PM10.
-All areas with very high air pollution are in England.
+We’ve also identified which areas have “very high air pollution” – those with double the level recommended by WHO for one or both NO2 and PM2.5.
+There are 1,847 neighbourhoods with very high pollution.

 Consult our interactive map to see how air pollution fares in your area.

 Table 1 below identifies the number of neighbourhoods with very high air pollution grouped by local authority area.
 Over 90% of these neighbourhoods are in London.
-This doesn’t mean that other areas don’t have an air pollution problem – 97% of neighbourhoods in England and Wales are above WHO guidelines for PM2.5, and 50% are above guidelines for NO2 – instead, we’re simply highlighting the 2,546 neighbourhoods where air pollution is the worst.
+This doesn’t mean that other areas don’t have an air pollution problem – 95% of neighbourhoods in England and Wales are above WHO guidelines for PM2.5 or NO2.
+Instead, we’re simply highlighting the 1,847 neighbourhoods where air pollution is the worst.

 Table 1 – Number and proportion of very high air pollution neighbourhoods grouped by local authority area